 Often, the one obstacle standing in the way of an individual and their dream of entrepreneurial endeavour is the question of how to go about financing a new business.

-When it’s time to think about how to finance your small business and get the money together, there are four main sources of cash - and you may want to access a combination of them all.
-They are savings, loans, investment and grants.
+When it’s time to think about how to finance your small business, there are four main sources of cash:

 Lots of very successful businesses of all sizes have begun life with the help of a small business start-up loan.
 Creative entrepreneurs, inspired thinkers and hard grafters have all found that a little leg up can sometimes be all that’s needed to turn the seed of an idea into a thriving enterprise.

-However you choose to do it, financing a new small business may not be easy but, when you’re up and running and in control of your own destiny, it’ll be well worth all the hard work.
+While financing a new small business may not be easy, it will be worth all the hard work when you’re up and running, and in control of your own destiny.